-1. MERCURY AND TOXINS: Farmed Salmon have 7 times the levels of PCB’s as wild salmon: Wild salmon for the most part feed on krill, giving them their rich red color.
+1. MERCURY AND TOXINS: Farmed Salmon have 7 times the levels of PCBs as wild salmon: Wild salmon for the most part feed on krill, giving them their rich red color.
 Krill are mostly toxin-free (which is why I recommend Krill oil for an Omega 3 supplement).
-On the flip side, farm raised are fed pellets containing high concentrations of fish, which increases toxins and mercury in the salmon.
+On the flip side, farm-raised are fed pellets containing high concentrations of fish, which increases toxins and mercury in the salmon.

 2. SEA LICE: Farmed Salmon has 30 times the number of sea lice.
 Blood-sucking sea lice often attach themselves to adult salmon, but the little parasites aren’t a big deal on larger fish.
-Also, sea lice can’t live in fresh water, so they die off when the salmon go upstream to spawn.
+Also, sea lice can’t live in freshwater, so they die off when the salmon go upstream to spawn.
 By the time the young salmon make it to the ocean, they are large enough to handle the occasional sea lice.
 But, when salmon farms are located near salmon migration routes, the large numbers of adult fish swimming close together mean that sea lice start to cause problems and infestations start to happen.
 The young salmon can’t handle large numbers of lice so they never make it to adulthood.
 You would think this would put an end to the farmed salmon, but nope, they found a way around this problem… give them antibiotics!

-4. FOOD DYE: Remember, I mentioned that the most common food we eat isn’t even a food… it is food dye?
+4. FOOD DYE: Remember, I mentioned that the most common food we eat isn’t even food… it is food dye?
 Well, this is also the case with salmon.
 The color of a farmed fish is gray due to its diet and confinement.
 To make it look pink/red, the fish are fed chemical dyes.
-One of the artificial colorants added to fish feed, cantaxanthin, has been linked to retinal damage when taken orally and yet the FDA has approved it!
+One of the artificial colorants added to fish feed, canthaxanthin, has been linked to retinal damage when taken orally and yet the FDA has approved it!

-5. GMO FOODS: Farmed Salmon are fed chemicals to give them color are fed pellets of chicken feces, corn meal, soy, genetically modified canola oil and other fish which have dangerous toxins.
+5. GMO FOODS: Farmed Salmon are fed chemicals to give them color are fed pellets of chicken feces, cornmeal, soy, genetically modified canola oil and other fish which have dangerous toxins.
 These toxic fish pellets also contain unsanitary and genetically modified foods.

 Instead of using breadcrumbs or cracker crumbs, I use an egg for the binder along with finely chopped mushrooms (don’t worry you don’t even taste them, but it makes it very moist) and grated Parmesan cheese.
 Mushrooms and aged cheeses have something called “UMAMI.”
-Umami is a pleasant savory taste produced by glutamate and ribonucleotides, chemicals which occur naturally in many foods.
+Umami is a pleasant savory taste produced by glutamate and ribonucleotides, chemicals that occur naturally in many foods.
 Umami is subtle and not generally identified by people when they encounter it, but blends well with other tastes to intensify and enhance flavors; it plays an important role in making food taste delicious.

 “HEALTHIFIED” SALMON/CHICKEN CAKES